khushnoodasif/khushnoodasif.github.io/content/featured/ToDo List/index.md

 showInProjects: true
 ---

-ToDo List is a web app tha allows you to create lists for yourself and for work to stay organised.
+ToDo List is a web app that allows you to create lists for yourself and for work to stay organised.
 Check out my [GitHub](https://github.com/khushnoodasif/todolist-v1) repo for the complete code.